Pppp1116/content-license-policy/README.md

 1. You give full attribution as in Section 4;
 2. You do not sell or gate the derivatives;
-3. You do not remove or hide markers, comments, or signatures from the original.
+3. You do not remove or hide markers, comments, or signatures from the original;
+4. You clearly indicate where you have modified, combined, or extended the original Content, for example by stating “based on tweaks by Pppp1116, modified by [your name]”, and you do not suggest or imply that the Owner has tested, approved, or endorsed your specific modifications or combinations.

 Community experimentation and evolution of tweaks over time is welcome, as long as it remains non-commercial and properly credited.